Septien/6.00.1x/README.md

 -Problem 3.
 A valid word is in the word list; and it is composed entirely of letters from the current hand.
 Implement the isValidWord function.

+-Problem 4.
+Implement the function 'calculateHandlen(hand)'.
+Return the length (number of letters) in the current hand.